 A number of plug-ins included in Workcraft depend on third-party tools and some of the plugins act as a user friendly front-end for such tools.
-In order to obtain complete functionality from Workcraft these back-end tools have to be present on your system.
+In order to obtain complete functionality from Workcraft these back-end tools have to be present on your system (note that the Workcraft distribution comes bundled with these tools, so you do not have to install them separately).
 Download locations for those tools are linked below.

 PGminer is a tool for extracting concurrency from event logs.
 It takes a set of event traces, detects potentially concurrent events, and produces a set of partial orders, to be further compressed into a Conditional Partial Order Graph.